stephengall/Genetic_Algorithm/README.md

 - Cars are added into the 'candidates' pool, cars are added multipled times, proportional to their fitness values.
 - When the next generation is being created, two parents are chosen at random from the candidate pool.
 - High fitness cars from the previous generation have a higher chance of being chosen.
-- The child duplicates one half of each parent's dna string.
+- The child duplicates one half of each parent's dna string, bisecting the parents' string at a random point.
 - This repeats until the next generation is large enough, and the cycle repeats.